tecnickcom/tcexam/README.md

 * **Web-based Architecture**: TCExam is Web-based and developed with LAMP (Linux, Apache, MySQL, PHP) technology.
-User-friendly interface allows you to install and use TCExam by simply connecting one cable to the switch of your computer network.
+User-friendly interface allows you to install and use TCExam by simply connecting one cable to the switch of your computer networks.
 All the computers on the network will be able to use TCExam independently from the client’s operating system as a normal intranet website, with no need to install any additional software or plug-in.

 * **Internationalization (I18N)**: TCExam is language-independent through the adoption of the UTF-8, Unicode and TMX standards.
 It supports the Right-To-Left mode and currently includes translations in 25 different languages.